nathang15/go-fs/README.md

 # Go Distributed File System

 - The distributed file system is designed for basic file handling operations including write, read, delete and update.
-- Utilizes Master Server architecture to handle the operations and the master is selected through the leader election process.
+- Utilizes Leader-Follower architecture to handle the operations and the master(leader) is selected through the leader election process.
 - Tolerate multiple node failures without impacting file availability and file handling functionalities.
 Every file is written onto 3 nodes asynchronously via an active replication process to maintain 3 replicas of the file in case of node failure.
 The put and read operation make use of Simple Write Quorum wherein R = W = 2.
 - Utilizes heartbeat monitoring for failure detection.
 Every node sends and receives heartbeat messages from 2 successor and 2 predecessor nodes in a ring topology.